 The World Peace Centre (Alandi) of MAEER’s MIT, Pune, India was established on 1st December 1996, as an outcome of the “World Philosophers Meet” – A Parliament of Science, Religion and Philosophy, held in November, 1996 at MIT, Pune.
 The conference was attended by over 700 eminent scientists, scholars, social scientists, philosophers and religious leaders, apart from educationists and other intellectuals from India and abroad.
 The World Peace Centre endeavors to establish a “Culture of Peace” in a systematic and organized manner through education and training at the global level.

-School of Media and Journalism was established in 2017 with the launch of this School, a new chapter has begun
+School of Media and Communication was established in 2017 with the launch of this School, a new chapter has begun

 at MIT World Peace University.
 Within a short span of two years, MIT - WPU has become the preferred destination for pursuing higher education in Media and Journalism.
 The School of Media and Journalism provides value based learning in media and journalism programmes through interactive sessions, hands-on practical sessions, tutorials, classroom presentations, industry driven assignments.
 Furthermore, field trips, rural immersion programmes, internship, national and international study tours and projects gives in-depth insights about society and industry.
 Foundation, core, electives and unique courses related to world peace along with real life research projects, are part of programme design.
 Adequate emphasis is laid upon co-curricular and extra-curricular activities.
 The school of media aims to provide an overall view of the media industry and helps students to understand the dynamics of the society and industry.

 MIT – WPU School of Media & Journalism

 Delhi's premier organization of working journalists formed by eminent journalists in 1972 and nurtured by the visionary journalists like Dr Nand Kishore Trikha and Rajendra Prabhu.
 DJA has been fighting for ethical journalism and self-regulation in media.